-- "Students at the Reedley College are entitled to the best education that the college can make available to them, and they, their instructors, and their fellow students share responsibility for seeing that their education is honestly attained.
+- Student Conduct Standards: "Students are expected to conduct themselves in a responsible manner whenever they are on campus or representing the college in any activity.
+Specific rules and regulations have been established in Board Policy 5500.
+Conduct standards are designed to perpetuate the college's educational purposes, allowing students to enjoy the right of freedom to learn.
+Failure to adhere to the accepted standards will result in disciplinary action."
+Reedley College Catalog pg.
+47 - Academic Dishonesty: "Students at Reedley College are entitled to the best education that the college can make available to them, and they, their instructors, and their fellow students share the responsibility to ensure that this education is honestly attained.
 Because cheating, plagiarism, and collusion in dishonest activities erode the integrity of the college, each student is expected to exert an entirely honest effort in all academic endeavors.
 Academic dishonesty in any form is a very serious offense and will incur serious consequences."
 Reedley College Catalog pg.
-45 - o Please see Disciplinary Procedures in the Student Conduct Standards and Grievance Procedures Handbook available in the Vice-President of Student Services office, or at the link listed below. - For a comprehensive list of Student Conduct Standards, see: http://reedleycollege.edu/index.aspx?page=233 - If you have a verified need for an academic accommodation or materials in alternate media (e.g. Braille, large print, electronic text, etc.) per the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act, please contact the instructor as soon as possible.
+28 - If you have a verified need for an academic accommodation or materials in alternate media (e.g. Braille, large print, electronic text, etc.) per the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act, please contact the instructor as soon as possible.